-Charles was also an assistant Cantor at Temple Emanu-El.
+Charles was also an assistant Cantor at Temple Emanu-El in New York City.

 As a musicologist, Charles is a life-long student of the works of Richard Wagner and continues his studies of all of Wagner’s works.

-Charles lives with his wife, Candice Devey, in Leland, NC, a suburb of Wilmington, NC and is associated with Opera Wilmington.
+Charles lives with his wife, Candice Devey, in Leland, NC, a suburb of Wilmington, NC.

-He is currently managed by James Harwood of Harwood Associates in New York City.
+He is currently managed by James Harwood of Harwood Associates in New York Ci